ikelaiah/free-pascal-cookbook/docs/docs/advanced/numlib.md

 # Numerical with NumLib | Examples

-The notes on this page is based on the [Free Pascal NumLib official doc](https://wiki.freepascal.org/NumLib_Documentation).
+The notes and examples on this page are based on the [Free Pascal NumLib official doc](https://wiki.freepascal.org/NumLib_Documentation).

 !!!
 Tip "Credits"